Language: EN

 Properties make access to attributes feel more natural, and their syntax is cleaner and easier to understand.

-The property function is used to define a property.
-You can optionally pass a getter, a setter, and a deleter to this function.
+The reserved word property is used to define a property.
+An optional getter, setter, and deleter can be passed to this function.

 @property